top1944/duckuments/docs/atoms_80_fall2017_info/26_git.md

 1. Create a branch from master

 2. Develop code in that branch (note you may want to branch your branches.
-A good idea would be to have your own "master", e.g. "your_project-master" and then do pull requests/merges into that branch as things start to work)
+A good idea would be to have your own "`master`", e.g. "`your_project-master`" and then do pull requests/merges into that branch as things start to work)

 3. At the end of the project submit a pull request to master to merge your code.
 It may or may not get merged depending on many factors.